 Ms. Vandebeek regularly acts on complex criminal appeals, many of which involved important constitutional issues or convictions for murder, firearms or drug offences, and sexual assault.
 She has argued over 70 appeals before the Ontario Court of Appeal, the New Brunswick Court of Appeal, and the Supreme Court of Canada.
-She co-authored the book Prosecuting and Defending Drug Offences, Emond Publishing (2019), and assisted with publication, of a Criminal Appeals Practitioner’s Handbook, also for Emond Publishing.
+She co-authored the book Prosecuting and Defending Drug Offences, Emond Publishing (2019), and assisted with the Criminal Appeals Practitioner’s Handbook.
 Ms. Vandebeek is a member of the Pro bono Inmate Appeal Program at the Court of Appeal for Ontario.
 She has also represented the Criminal Lawyers Association as an intervenor before the Supreme Court of Canada.
 Ms. Vandebeek graduated from Queen’s University Law School and she also holds a Bachelor of Arts degree from McGill University as well as a Master of Arts degree in Industrial Relations and Human Resources from the University of Toronto.

 (647) 973-5402 | firstname.lastname@example.org